nickredding/cordova-plugin-apple-watch-link/README.md

 The following modifications to the Xcode project are necessary after creating the WatchKit app target:
 * Remove the bridging header reference under build settings for the watchOS app extension (but **not** for the watchOS app).
-* Set the bundle version and bundle version (short) to 1.0.0 for both the watchOS app and extension.
+* Set the bundle version and bundle version (short) for both the watchOS app and extension to match the iOS app.
 * Set the Swift Language Version to 5 under Build Settings for the iOS app (ignore the spurious warning message about the project containing Swift Version 3 code)
 * Accept Xcode recommendations to update project settings.
 Now add the watchOS app and extension files.